eadewusic/Traffic-Optimization-Capstone-Project/README.md

 - **Economic Losses:** $4 billion annually in Lagos, Nigeria alone due to congestion (Abdullahi et al., 2024)
 - **Environmental Impact:** Excessive idling increases CO₂ emissions and fuel consumption
-- **Lesser Quality of Life:** Average commuter in the city can spend up to 40 hours in traffic every week, time that could otherwise be used for productive activities (Opiyo & Nzuve, 2021).
+- **Lower Quality of Life:** Average commuter in the city can spend up to 40 hours in traffic every week, time that could otherwise be used for productive activities (Opiyo & Nzuve, 2021).

 ### **Traditional Solutions Fall Short:**